 One of Bill’s most important accomplishments was his time spent in the United States Armed Forces.
 William Johnston was a brave veteran of the Vietnam War.
 He continued his full time career with the Air Force employed as a Communication Systems Radio Operations Supervisor and honorably retired after a total of 20 years.

 Bill Johnston had a stubborn determination and bold spirit.
 Although, he put up a good fight against cancer for a year and a half, Bill bravely and peacefully passed with guns-a-blazing on Tuesday, July 30th, 2019.
 Bill had a long standing joke that one day he would “take a ride on the jet stream”.
 His spirit can be forever admired in the constellation of Capricornus, officially recorded in the International Star Registry as Billy Space Boy Johnston, star number RA 20h 48m 19s D-20͒ 17’.
 So, should you ever feel melancholy all you have to do is look to the moondust scattered across the night sky.
 Bill is among the twinkling stars, shining down with a wink and boisterous laugh.

 Fly high Bill Johnston, may the angels forever sing of your spirit and the sun never set on your soul.

-Services: Graveside service will be held on Friday, October 11th at 1:00 p.m. with Full Military Honors.
+Services: Graveside service with Full Military Honors will be held on Friday, October 11th at Jefferson Barracks National Cemetery, 2900 Sheridan Road, St. Louis, MO 63125 at 1:00 p.m.
 Please meet at the cemetery administration building.
 In lieu of flowers, contributions may be made to Stray Rescue www.strayrescue.org appreciated.